Food Resupply/Mail Drops< Back to Backpacking Info

 There are various sizes and types of plastic containers that are designed to

 Don't place glass bottles in your backpack when backpacking or day hiking.
-Someting in the pack or outside the pack could break the glass and you will have a real mess inside of your backpack.
+Something in the pack or outside the pack could break the glass and you will have a real mess inside of your backpack.
 Don't ask me how I know.
-Use only plastic bottles for keeping water or other drinks in your pack.
+Use only plastic, aluminum or stainless steel bottles for keeping water or other drinks in your pack.

 <<Home | mikecalabrese.xyz |